cedarcode/webauthn-ruby/README.md

   These [USB keys from Yubico](https://www.yubico.com/product/security-key-by-yubico/) were used as authenticator devices during the development of this gem.
   Firefox states ([Firefox 60 release notes](https://www.mozilla.org/en-US/firefox/60.0/releasenotes/)) they only support USB FIDO2 or FIDO U2F enabled devices in their current implementation (version 60).
-  It's up to the gem's user to verify user agent compatibility if any other devise wants to be used as the authenticator component.
+  It's up to the gem's user to verify user agent compatibility if any other device wants to be used as the authenticator component.

 ## Installation